3 Investment Trends for 2022 By Investing.com

 Investors are turning their attention, and more importantly their capital, to this growing sector for three main reasons: the global need for effective mental health treatments, the evolution of legislation and regulations, and the broad support public.

 First, in the context of a post-COVID world, psychedelic care will become an essential tool in the treatment of worsening mental health problems.
-According to the charity Mind, more than two-thirds of adults with mental health problems said their mental health had worsened during confinement, and we still don’t have a complete picture of the impact of this, or how the pandemic has affected the General population.
+According to the charity Mind, more than two-thirds of adults with mental health problems stated that their mental health had worsened during confinement, and we still do not have a complete picture of the impact of this, or how the pandemic has affected the General population.

 In response, pharmaceutical companies are trying to invest significantly in new medical treatments to address the problem.
 Governments are also encouraged to act quickly to protect the well-being of their citizens.
 In this context, the actions of companies that develop treatments for mental illnesses based on their research on psychedelic drugs could be in great demand in 2022.